-The SAM is an entire week to:
+SAM is an entire week dedicated to:

-Organizers of the SAM 2021
+SAM 2021 organisers

 - MAIN - Microfinance African Institutions Network